Valeriia04/DanceStudio/README.md

 # DanceStudio
-This repository contains the layout code for a web project for a dance studio.
-Includes responsive design, animations, sliders and other interactive elements.
-The goal of the project is to create a visually appealing and functional website for a dance studio, which will be later integrated into the WordPress platform.
+This repository contains files for building the web pages of a dance studio.
+It includes responsive layouts, animation elements, galleries, and other interactive features.
+The project’s purpose is to design an attractive and functional website for the dance studio, later integrated with the WordPress platform.